ctedore/photographic-spectrometric-comparison/README.md

 # photographic-spectrometric-comparison
 data & code associated with Tedore C (2024).
 A comparison of photographic and spectrometric methods to quantify the colours seen by animal eyes.
 Methods in Ecology and Evolution 15(1), 4–23. https://doi.org/10.1111/2041-210X.14255

+There are a number of published photographic and spectrometric techniques for producing estimates of the colors seen by animal eyes, but before this paper, their relative accuracies remained untested.
+This paper compares four photographic methods and one reflectance spectrometry method to ground-truth spectroradiometric measurements of radiance.
+One of the camera-based methods is newly introduced and shown to be one of the most accurate methods available to researchers.
+Color patches were evaluated from a set of 48 pastels and 14 bird specimens by eight animal visual systems.

 Workspace files with pre-aligned images are available at https://doi.org/10.6084/m9.figshare.22284688.v1 (too large for github).

 To re-create the analyses done in the paper, the user must open MATLAB and: